Monday, November 12, 2018

-"Well, Mama was in the hospital, in the delivery room, and according to her the doctor kept telling her to push!
+"Well, Mama was in the hospital, in the delivery room, and according to her, the doctor kept telling her to push!
 Push!"
 He related the story animatedly, "So Mama gave one almighty push and out came 'Nu like a shot with almost enough force to knock the doctor over.
 According to Joseph, the doctor nearly dropped him.
-So as a joke they named him Kanonu... it means cannon." he laughed.
+So as a joke they named him Kanonu... it means canon." he laughed.
 I loved the sound of his laugh and had missed it the night before.
 "Joseph wanted to give him the middle name of Rogodo but Mama said absolutely not."

 At my expression of inquiry, he explained, "It would have made his legal name Cannon Ball."

 "When did you move to America?"
 I asked after we'd done laughing.

 "I was just two years old at the time.
 There were no jobs to be had for a single mother, and she had no one to help take care of me while she worked at the hotel.
 One woman was so impressed with how thoroughly Mama would clean her room, how honest and sweet she was, that she asked if Mama would like to go to the United States and work in her house."